slarmoo/.github/profile/uxdesign/uxdesign.md

 ### Application map

 The first step in building your application should be to design an application map that has all the views that you will present to the user.
 This helps clarify the functional pieces of the application and their relationship to each other.
-For example, if you were building a music player you might start with a landing page that displays some marketing information and allows the user to create an account or login.
+For example, if you were building a music player you might start with a landing page that displays some marketing information and allows the user to create an account or log in.
 If the user is already logged in, then they start with a dashboard that shows recent or suggested songs.
 From there they can either search the music catalog, navigate to a collection of songs based on a playlist, album, or artist, or go to an individual song.

 ![Application map](designSitemap.jpg)